Kev-4mentores/ig2000-admin-front/.laravel-guide/README.md

 Here we replace RouterLink with Inertia Link.

-### resources/js/menuAside.js and resources/js/menuNavBar.js
+### resources/js/menuAside.ts and resources/js/menuNavBar.ts

 Optionally, you can pass menu via Inertia shared props, so you'll be able to control it with PHP.
 Here we'd just use JS.

 `to` should be replaced with `route` which specifies route name defined in `routes/web.php`.
 For external links `href` should be used instead.
-Here's an example for `menuAside.js`:
+Here's an example for `menuAside.ts`:

 ```javascript
 export default [